-Shown below are brief descriptions of my experiences working at several companies and a research lab over the past four years.
+Shown below are brief descriptions of my work experience.
 Unfortunately, I am unable to share much of the information due to non-disclosure agreements.

 Summer 2023 - Hawthorne, CA